openpgp-pqc/draft-openpgp-pqc/draft-ietf-openpgp-pqc.md

 ## Key preference {#pq-key-preference}

 Implementations SHOULD prefer PQ(/T) keys when multiple options are available.
-For instance, an implementation that encrypts messages for a recipient for which both a valid PQ/T and a valid ECC certificate are available, the implementation should use the PQ/T certificate only.
+In case that a certificate has both a valid PQ/T and a valid traditional subkey, an implementation SHOULD use the PQ/T subkey only.
+Furthermore, if an application has any means to determine that encrypting to a PQ/T certificate and a traditional certificate is redundant, it should omit encrypting to the traditional certificate.

 As specified in {{composite-kem}}, the confidentiality of a message is not post-quantum secure when using multiple PKESKs if at least one does not use PQ/T encryption schemes.
 An implementation SHOULD NOT abort the encryption process when encrypting a message to both PQ/T and traditional keys to allow for a smooth transition to post-quantum cryptography.